PySimpleGUI/PySimpleGUI/readme.md

 I was frustrated by having to deal with the dos prompt when I had a powerful Windows machine right in front of me.
 Why is it SO difficult to do even the simplest of input/output to a window in Python??

+There are a number of 'easy to use' Python GUIs, but they're quite limiting.
+PySimpleGUI tried to take the best of packages like `EasyGUI`(no longer maintained) and `WxSimpleGUI` (a great package, but was too limited for my application).   `PySimpleGUI` provides similar single-call-message-box solutions as you'll see.

+GUI Packages with more functionality, like QT and WxPython, require configuring and can take a ***week*** to get *reasonably familiar* with the interfaces.

 With a simple GUI, it becomes practical to "associate" .py files with the python interpreter on Windows.
 Double click a py file and up pops a GUI window, a more pleasant experience than opening a dos Window and typing a command line.

-Python itself doesn't have a simple GUI solution... nor did the *many* GUI packages I tried.
-Most tried to do TOO MUCH, making it impossible for users to get started quickly.
-Others were just plain broken, requiring multiple files or other packages that were missing.

 The `PySimpleGUI` solution is focused on the ***developer***.
 How can the desired result be achieved in as little and as simple code as possible?
 This was the mantra used to create PySimpleGUI.
 How can it be done is a Python-like way?